 modern history of Greece.

-To this day Cretans play a part in the life of New York, no less than young chef featured below.
+To this day Cretans play a part in the life of New York.
 The Cretan Association has sponsored and created events for the community for many years.
-Recent highlights have been the raising of funds for fire releif, with a concert by beloved Cretan musician Mihalis Tzouganakis.
+Highlights have been the raising of funds for fire relief, with a concert by beloved Cretan musician Mihalis Tzouganakis.

 Titan Foods, a Greek deli supermarket at 25-56 31st Street in Astoria, Queens, New York.
 This store has a fine selection of Greek foods, 90% imported direct from Greece.
 This is the real deal in the heart of the Diaspora Greeks neighbourhood of New York.
 Get your feta, olives, olive oil, honey and pita bread here.

 Until recently, Melbourne in Australia was home to one of the largest populations of diaspora Greeks outside Europe.
 Melbourne had the third largest Greek-speaking population in the world after Athens and Thessaloniki.
 Thessaloniki and Melbourne are sister cities.

 Did you know that 47 per cent of Greek Australians live in Melbourne?
 About 380,000 people of Greek ancestry live in Australia.

 Melbourne is a famously cosmopolitan city.
 Those that found themselves uprooted and relocated to this grey concrete city (with lovely parks) made up for it by establishing a Greek precinct which still to this day adds a splash of the Mediterranean to parts of Lonsdale and Russell streets in central Melbourne.
 The block is filled with Greek culinary delights.
 Here you can find sweets like baklava, savoury mezedes for lunch or a late-night souvlaki.

 The famous Antipodes Festival takes place in April and May each year in Lonsdale Street, including a street party to celebrate all things Greek.